Cost-Share Funding & Assistance

 Abandoned well sealing

 Unused wells can serve as direct conduits for surface contaminants to reach our aquifers.
-The Soil & Water Conservation Division has been awarded grants through the Clean Water Fund to help eligible landowners seal unused wells located within Ramsey County, targeting vulnerable groundwater areas such as Drinking Water Supply Management Areas.
+The Parks & Recreation Soil & Water Conservation division has been awarded grants through the Clean Water Fund to help eligible landowners seal unused wells located within Ramsey County, targeting vulnerable groundwater areas such as Drinking Water Supply Management Areas.